 - An unofficial transcript from Axess.

-- An “Application for Admission to Coterminal Master’s Program” available in the “Procedures and Application Forms for Coterminal Students” packet from the UAL (Undergraduate Academic Life) website.
+- An “Application for Admission to Coterminal Master’s Program;” please see the Registrar’s site or the Student Services Center for the most up-to-date form.
 The application form includes a plan of study listing each course by name, units, and instructor, and quarter to be taken which will be taken in order to fulfill the requirements for the degree.
 (It is understood that the plan will be open to change).

 - A statement of purpose giving the reasons the student wishes to pursue this program and its place in his/her future plans.
 This statement should specifically address the interdisciplinary nature of the proposed program, noting how the courses listed on the application provide an appropriate plan of study, resulting in a coherent academic program.